-Almost every TV sold these days is a smart TV.
-But what if you love your current TV and have no plans to upgrade to a new smart TV right now?
+Almost every TV sold these days is a smart TV, which means that it can connect to the internet and stream music and videos from services like Disney+ Hotstar, Netflix, Prime Video, Spotify, and YouTube.
+But what if you have a perfectly functional old TV and you don’t want to upgrade to a new smart TV right now?
 Do you have to live with your TV’s “dumb” operating system and be left out of amazing audio and video streaming apps and other modern features?
 Not really.
-There are multiple ways in which you can turn your non-smart TV into a smart TV, and that too, without spending a lot of money.
+There are multiple ways in which you can turn your non-smart TV into a smart TV, and without spending a lot of money.
 But first, let us learn what makes a TV smart.

 There are various ways in which you can turn your non-smart TV into a smart TV, and the best way is to buy a smart media player (also known as a streaming device) and hook it up to your TV’s HDMI input.
 Smart media players come in all shapes and sizes (and smart operating systems).
 So, it is important that you select a media player that works well with other devices in your home such as your smartphone, smart speaker, tablet, computer, and your smart home products.
 Because it all depends on how well your devices and your smart TV can interact with each other.

 For example, if your family members primarily use an Android smartphone and tablet, you should prefer buying an Android TV-based smart media player.
 If you are deeply invested in Apple’s ecosystem, you should go with an Apple TV.
 If you are someone who has a lot of Alexa-compatible smart speakers and smart home devices, you should probably buy a Fire TV device.

 Subscribe to OnsitegoGet the latest technology news, reviews, and opinions on tech products right into your inbox

 So, you need to check the following things before you select the media player for your existing TV:

 - Which operating system do your smartphone and tablet use?

 - Which ecosystem do your smart speakers and smart home products use?